kjkasi/EasyNetQWiki/Documentation/Replacing-EasyNetQ-Components.md

     var bus = RabbitHutch.CreateBus(connectionString,
         serviceRegister => serviceRegister.Register(serviceProvider => logger));

-The Register method's argument, Func<IServiceProvider, TService>, is a function that's run when CreateBus pulls together the components to make an IBus instance.
+The Register method's argument, Func&lt;IServiceProvider, TService&gt;, is a function that's run when CreateBus pulls together the components to make an IBus instance.
 IServiceProvider looks like this:

     public interface IServiceProvider
     {